 This camera provides near infrared imaging through three independent channels.
 NICMOS was installed in February 1997 and has operated with a cooling system since March 2002.
+While the NICMOS cryocooler was not operating from September 2008 to August 2009, it was functioning nominally prior to the SI C&DH failure on the morning of October 22, 2009.
+NICMOS will be offered in this cycle once restarted as expected.
 The three channels provide adjacent but not spatially contiguous fields-of-view of different image scales; they each cover the same wavelength range from 800-2500 nm.
 Their location in the HST field-of-view can be seen in Figure 2.2.
 The foci of NIC1 and NIC2 are close enough that they can be used simultaneously, whereas NIC3 should be used by itself.
 NICMOS is expected to be superseded by the WFC3 for most infrared imaging, except for a few specialty or unique modes.

 The wide field channel, the NICMOS Camera 3 (NIC3), has the lowest spatial resolution of the three channels with a 51.2" x 51.2" field-of-view.
-The detector is a 256 x 256 HgCdTe array with 40 x 40 μm pixels.
+The detector is a 256 x 256 HgCdTe array with 40 x 40 μ m pixels.
 The plate scale is 0.2 arcsec/pixel.
 The camera does not provide diffraction-limited imaging and is operated slightly out of focus.
 The camera has 19 filters and one blank on a single filter wheel.
-Well-dithered observations with the NIC3 should lead to a reconstructed PSF FWHM of approximately 0.24 arcsec at 1.6 μm, increasing slightly with wavelength.
+Well-dithered observations with the NIC3 should lead to a reconstructed PSF FWHM of approximately 0.24 arcsec at 1.6 μ m, increasing slightly with wavelength.